HomeArticlesGuideSEO Technical Checklist

 }

 Testing: Test every structured data implementation with Google's Rich Results Test (search.google.com/test/rich-results) before deploying.
-A single JSON syntax error or a required field omission can prevent rich snippet eligibility.
-Schema.org's validator also catches issues that Rich Results Test does not surface.
+A single JSON syntax error or a missing required field can kill rich snippet eligibility.
+Schema.org's own validator also catches issues that Rich Results Test misses.

 Step 6: Audit Core Web Vitals

-Core Web Vitals are Google's user experience metrics that directly influence search rankings.
-Pages that fail these thresholds are at a quantifiable disadvantage relative to faster, more stable competitors, particularly when all other ranking signals are equal.
+Core Web Vitals are Google's user experience metrics, and they directly influence search rankings.
+Pages that miss these thresholds sit at a disadvantage next to faster, more stable competitors when other ranking signals are close to equal.

 The three metrics and their thresholds: